top of page

 Top 3 Favorite Sun & Shade Annuals

-I just shared my 3 little tips for how to get those summer potted plants looking as healthy and gorgeous as possible, but what plants should you choose in the first place?!
+I just shared my 3 simple tips for how to get those summer potted plants looking as healthy and gorgeous as possible, but what plants should you choose in the first place?!

 white portulaca